OnePlus 13R Specs Features Performance Review

 The screen boasts a resolution of 1264 x 2780 (1.5K), resulting in a pixel density of 450 ppi.
 Although OnePlus claims the 13R can produce a maximum brightness of 4,500 nits, in practical usage you will not really perceive that degree of brightness.

 Whether inside or outside, the OnePlus 13R's screen worked really well in harsh light throughout my phone usage.
-Should you be lucky enough to live in a very sunny environment, you may be sure you will be able to see what is on-screen in direct sunshine.
+If you are lucky enough to live in a very sunny environment and continue to work, you will be able to see what is on screen in direct sunlight.

-And due to Aqua Touch 2.0, the OnePlus 13R keeps working as the temperature changes and rain begins to fall.
+And due to Aqua Touch 2.0, the OnePlus 13R continues to work as the temperature changes and rain begins to fall.
 While I took the phone into the rain, the screen kept responding well while my usage was undisturbed by the weather; rain may create problems on other phones when the screen is confused by water droplets, resulting in unregistered taps or erroneous inputs.

-Glove Mode, which lets you interact with the screen while donning woolen or sheepskin gloves (up to 0.5cm thick), is another great feature of the OnePlus 13R.
-This mode isn't on by default; you must explore the accessibility menus in the Settings applications to activate it (you may search “glove” in Settings to locate the mode faster).
+Glove Mode, which lets you interact with the screen while donning woolen or sheepskin gloves (up to 0.5 cm thick), is another excellent feature of the OnePlus 13R.
+This mode isn't on by default; you must explore the accessibility menus in the Settings application to activate it (you may search “glove” in Settings to locate the mode faster).

-Once turned on, I was amazed by how sensitive the screen was even wearing woolen gloves.
-The difference is clear, as the screen responded to nothing when gloves were worn with the mode turned off.
+Once turned on, I was amazed by how sensitive the screen was even when wearing woolen gloves.
+Such an outcome The difference is clear, as the screen responded to nothing when gloves were worn with the mode turned off.

-Though this is not surprising, interactions do need a bit more force to be used than non-glove usage.
-If you want to enjoy a round of PUBG while on vacation in Lapland, Finland, you may wish to wait till you're indoors and gloveless before parachuting into combat, as OnePlus does indicate that glove mode does not enable gaming.
-Opening and shutting applications, navigating the UI, surfing social, and typing out messages are all simply accomplished, however.
+While this outcome is not unexpected, using gloves requires a bit more force than using them without them.
+If you want to enjoy a round of PUBG while on vacation in Lapland, Finland, you may wish to wait until you're indoors and gloveless before parachuting into combat, as OnePlus does indicate that glove mode does not enable gaming.
+However, you can easily open and shut applications, navigate the UI, surf social media, and type out messages.

 Review of OnePlus 13R: program